 Adding Google Drive Files / Documents to Canvas

-Use Google Drive to share and add files/documents in your Canvas course that students can access.
+Use Google Apps and Google Drive to create, store, share, and add files/documents in your Canvas course that students can access.

 - Upload a Word document to a Google Drive folder for the Canvas course that you can then link in Canvas